Immediate and Transitional Accommodation

 Our Property Manager will be able to advise you how much your rent will be.

-This is in line with Department of Housing and Public Works Community Housing Rent Policy. - Can I have friends and family stay over?
+This is in line with Department of Housing Rent Policy.

 As most of our young people sign a Rooming Accommodation Agreements there are household rules surrounding having guests.
 Your Youth Worker will provide guidance on a case by case basis.

-- Do I need to have my own furniture?
+Do I need to have my own furniture?

 No, all Sharehouse properties are fully furnished including linen and kitchen items.
 It is expected that you treat these items with respect.
 You will be expected to pay the cost of any damages.